PantherLAB/PantherDashboard/docs/Readme.md

 [3] **Scanning Options**:

-  - Scan All: If checked, Panther Dashboard will search and scan all the modules in a projects; if unchecked, Panther Dashboard will display a list with all the modules to let the developer decide which ones will be scanned by Panther Dashboard.
+  - Scan All: If checked, Panther Dashboard will search and scan all the modules in a project; if unchecked, Panther Dashboard will display a list with all the modules to let the developer decide which ones will be scanned by Panther Dashboard.
-  - Include Dependencies**: If checked, Panther Dashboard will include DQMH Modules that are under LabVIEW Dependencies, including the ones in vi.lib or any other location.
+  - Include Dependencies: If checked, Panther Dashboard will include DQMH Modules that are under LabVIEW Dependencies, including the ones in vi.lib or any other location.

 [4] **Scan Project Button**: Click this button to begin the Scan.

 [5] **Open DQMH Project**: To select a previously scanned project not listed in the Project History

-*Panther Dashboard keeps track of the last 20 previously worked projects, right click the Project history to delete items or clear all the history.
+*Panther Dashboard keeps track of the last 20 previously worked on projects.
+Right-click the Project history to delete items or clear all the history.
-*Panther Dashboard saves this information in LabVIEW.ini file
+*Panther Dashboard saves this information in the LabVIEW.ini file

 ## Projects with more than one target